noelleleigh/emoji-gender-reveal/README.md

 ### 📄 `server.js`

 The Express routing server, the origin of all the behavior of this app.
-Defines 3 routes:
+Defines 2 routes:

 1. A main route `/` which returns the main app page.
 1. An emoji route `/emoji` which returns a random emoji (saves the browser from having to download the whole list at the beginning).
-1. A puppeteer route `/puppeteer` which returns a simplified app page suitable for automated retrieval.

 ### 📄 `.env`